ClayJosn/killAV/README.md

-Here I only uploaded the test version with Tinder turned off.
+Here I only uploaded the test version with Hongrong turned off.
 If you need more features, please contact me by telegram

 @clayjosn